Our Position on Systemic Racial Injustice in Our Community

 ASGC, as an organization and representational body, is committed to a mission of active anti-racism and of diversity, equity, and inclusion at all levels of our Columbia community.
 We firmly condemn the injustices and individual acts of violence which have arisen, and continue to arise, out of our country’s and university’s history of systemic racism, and we support the work of those in the Graduate School of Arts and Sciences community who are dedicated to advocacy and the enactment of policies to overturn discrimination.

 ASGC recognizes and reaffirms that a commitment to anti-racism is a continual process, one that does not merely end with a statement.
 We acknowledge that systematic changes are required to address the fundamental problems of racism and discrimination on campus.
-A notable example of our commitment was the decision to create a Diversity, Equity, and Inclusion (DEI) chair position, based on the Quality of Life 2019 report responses, discussions with our Ivy+ peers, a meeting with our fellow campus leaders in early Spring 2020, and the insistence that diversity, equity, and inclusion be brought up in every meeting with administrators.
+The creation of the Diversity, Equity, and Inclusion (DEI) chair position sought to carve out a dedicated space for these topics.
+Its creation was also based on the Quality of Life 2019 report responses, discussions with our Ivy+ peers, a meeting with our fellow campus leaders in early Spring 2020, and the insistence that diversity, equity, and inclusion be brought up in every meeting with administrators.

 This position also comes along with allocating ASGC resources and advocacy specifically earmarked for Diversity, Equity, and Inclusion.
-ASGC is committing to disbursing Diversity Initiative Grants, allotting time in meetings (among ourselves, with administrators, other student groups, etc.) to speak about diversity, equity, and inclusion and not have it as an afterthought, and insisting that the executive board and GSAS Deans read the comments and data in the Diversity and Inclusion section of the Quality of Life 2020 report in its entirety.
+ASGC is committing to disbursing Diversity Initiative Grants, allotting time in meetings (among ourselves, with administrators, other student groups, etc.) to speak about diversity, equity, and inclusion and not have it as an afterthought, and insisting that the executive board and GSAS Deans read the comments and data in the Diversity and Inclusion section of the annual Quality of Life report in its entirety.
+Since this position’s conception in Fall 2020, we have awarded over $25,000 in Diversity Initiative Grants spanning a variety of departments and projects.
 Through ASGC’s committee membership and meetings with leadership, we will continue to encourage the administration to pursue anti-racist policy initiatives.

 While this is not a comprehensive list, some future plans of action include creating a centralized website that encapsulates all available outreach opportunities, working with CTL (Center for Teaching and Learning) to create more inclusive teaching workshop and anti-bias training sessions, and committing to hosting and supporting events whose coordinators share ASGC’s fundamental values and commitment to anti-racism.
 We encourage current student groups to continually reevaluate their existing programming and how they can further contribute to anti-racism initiatives.